NSHipster/articles/2014-10-28-cmdevicemotion.md

 ## Getting an Attitude

 Better acceleration data isn't the only thing we gain by including gyroscope data—we now also know the device's true orientation in space.
-We find this data in the `attitude` property of `CMDeviceMotionData`, an instance of `CMAttitude`. `CMAttitude` contains three different representations of the device's orientation: Euler angles, a quaternion, and a rotation matrix.
+We find this data in the `attitude` property of `CMDeviceMotion`, an instance of `CMAttitude`. `CMAttitude` contains three different representations of the device's orientation: Euler angles, a quaternion, and a rotation matrix.
 Each of these is in relation to a given reference frame.

 ### Finding a Frame of Reference